-DATED: DECEMBER 14, 2020
+DATED: JUNE 17, 2021

-The Senate Judiciary Committee reports favorably and with committee amendments Assembly Bill No. 4250 (1R).
+The Senate Budget and Appropriations Committee reports favorably Assembly Bill No. 4250 (2R), with committee amendments.

-This bill, as amended, revises the law concerning the qualifications and duties of notaries public and other notarial officers.
+This bill, revises the law concerning the qualifications and duties of notaries public and other notarial officers.
 The bill also authorizes electronic signatures for notarial acts as well as various notarial acts to be performed with remotely located individuals.
 The bill, as detailed in this statement, was also previously amended by the Assembly Judiciary Committee, adopted on July 20, 2020.